Energy Giant Chevron at the Center of Slip-and-Fall Injury Claim

 Have you or someone you know suffered a slip and fall or related premises liability accident?
 If so, you may be eligible to file a personal injury claim, which can help address the numerous financial hurdles that accompany personal injury matters.

-That’s where the personal injury specialists at Charles J. Argento & Associates come in.
-Situated in the City of Houston, our firm serves as a helpful legal resource for victims of personal injury accidents, including those injured as the result of a premises liability incident.
-Our team of highly skilled attorneys has a great deal of experience in handling these types of claims, and can work with you to build a case that delivers the best possible results for you and your recovery.
+That’s where the personal injury specialists at Charles J. Argento come in.
+Situated in the City of Houston, our firm serves as a helpful legal resource for victims of personal injury and auto accidents, including those injured as the result of a premises liability incident.
+Our team of highly skilled attorneys has a great deal of experience in handling these types of claims and can work with you to build a case that delivers the best possible results for you and your recovery.